West Caucasian tur: Description

 West Caucasian turs stand up to 1 m tall at the shoulder and weigh around 65 kg.
 They have large but narrow bodies and short legs.
 West Caucasian turs have a chestnut coat with a yellow underbelly and darker legs.
 Their horns are scimitar-shaped and heavily ridged.
 In males, these horns are around 70 cm, while in females they are much smaller.

+They are sexually dimorphic, with the males larger than the females.